phoenix-rtos/phoenix-rtos-doc/architecture/index.md

 ## Emulation servers

 Microkernel architecture allows to easily emulate the application environment of existing operating systems (e.g. POSIX).
-To provide some OS specific mechanisms which are not supported by native Phoenix-RTOS environment (e.g. POSIX pipes, user and groups etc.) emulation servers should be provided.
+To provide some OS specific mechanisms which are not supported by native Feniks-RTOS environment (e.g. POSIX pipes, user and groups etc.) emulation servers should be provided.
 They implement the additional functionality and together with emulation libraries provide the application environment.
 The communication protocol implemented by these servers is specific for emulated application environment.